 A requirement for the programme is that candidates are registered pharmacists in New Zealand or Australia and practising in their country of residence.

 We recommend you enrol before 10 December to complete the required paperwork, if you plan to undertake study in Semester One, or by May for a start in Semester Two.
-The dissertation is a two-semester paper, and the thesis is a three-semester paper.

 This link will take you to the University page for the qualification, which outlines information and regulations for the programme.
 Using the yellow "Apply Now" button on the top right will start the process.
 You will first be directed to create (new students to the University) a Student Portal, or log into (returning students) the Student Portal using your username and password.
 Please remember to return to your Student Portal, as this is where your Letter of Offer will be sent!